juanfonsecasolis/ARAPSUAA/README.md

 **Method**.
 An algorithm for the recognition of accessible pedestrian signals is presented.
 It consists in a three-harmonics musical recognition kernel design with a decay proportional to 1/k^2, two algorithms for the dynamic estimation of the tone threshold, that vary according to the signal-to-noise ratio (TS2Means and the leaky integrator), and the Mahalanobis distance with covariance matrices modeled according to the APS musical contours for noise robustness.

 **Results.** The best detection rates reached in this work were 93% precision, 89% specificity, 92% recall, 92% F-score, and 80% Matthew's correlation coefficient.
-The major contribution of this study was an improvement of +12% in recall, meaning that the number of true positives increased, while keeping almost constant the number of false positives &mdash;important for user's safety&mdash;.
-Also, a new way to identify noisy patterns was introduced, which leaves open the possibility to process new types of sounds.
+So we reach an improvement of +12% in recall, meaning that the number of true positives increased, while keeping almost constant the number of false positives &mdash;important for user's safety&mdash;.
+Also, the Mahalanobis distance reached acceptable metrics, confirming the identification of noisy patterns using this approach is possible.

+**Future work.** The score matrices (another name for the 2D curve of error) were constructed based on a fixed exponential distribution of the alpha and beta values, it would be beneficial to apply a genetic algorithm approach to get an optimized combination of parameters.
+Also, other types of sounds besides APS could be processed using the Mahalanobis distance.

 Package Description
 ---